A professional portfolio collects all the important academic and professional items that you may ever need for the future.

-A good idea for designing your portfolio is to think about how you want to portray yourself, and your field of work.
-You can use search engines to explore keywords and common imagery that have to do with your work.
+But with a portfolio especially you are allowed to design your website or your book.
+A good idea for designing your portfolio is to think about how you want to portray yourself, and the field of work you're in.

 Just remember, the center stage of your portfolio should be your content, so don't allow any design work to obscure what you need employers to focus on.

-Printed portfolios can be especially useful when an employer prefers having a hard copy, especially if they want to go over it with you in an interview.
-It’s also helpful if you ever need to bring your portfolio with you places.
+Printed portfolios can be especially useful when an employer prefers having a hard copy, especially if they want to go over it with you in your interview.
+It's also helpful if you ever need to bring your portfolio with you on the go.
 This can happen a lot with people in the arts, like artists, photographers, or models.
-Likewise, sometimes print form is just better for the medium you’re portraying.
+Likewise, sometimes the print form is just better for the medium you're portraying.

-Artists should always make copies of their work rather than giving out the originals because you might not get that copy of your portfolio back.
-Artwork can also come in nonstandard sizes of paper, making original copies not ideal to carry around.
-So copies of your work, resized to fit your book, is better.
-Always make sure you print out quality images on good paper and any digital images should be set in CMYK color for printing.
+So copies of your work, resized to fit your book, are better.
+Always make sure you print out quality images on good paper.
+Any images should be set in CMYK color for printing.

 Your cover page can have your name, the title of your portfolio, and your preferred contact information.

-You can include your resume inside your portfolio, but you can also print out a few copies of your resume in case there are more than one person in an interview who might want a copy.
+You can include your resume inside your portfolio, but you can also print out a few copies of your resume in case there is more than one person in an interview who might want a copy as well.

-This would be any licenses, certifications, awards, or degrees you’ve received.
+This would be any license, certifications, awards, or degrees you've received.

 Don't forget to include who they are in relation to you, and their preferred contact information.

 Make your printed portfolio look good using quality binders, printers, and paper.
-There are several places you can use to help you create, design, and print out your portfolio in a beautifully bound book as well.
+There are several places you can use to help you create, design, and print out your portfolio in beautiful book form.

 Any good website will have some design elements, so whether you're creating the website from scratch or with a template, you'll want to pick a layout.